cms-sw/cmspkg/README.md

-Search a package | `apt-cache search package` | `cmspkg -a arch search package` Show some general information for a single package | `apt-cache showpkg package` | `cmspkg -a arch showpkg package` Show a readable record for the package | `apt-cache show package` | `cmspkg -a arch show package`
+Search a package | `apt-cache search package` | `cmspkg -a arch search package` Show some general information for a single package | `apt-cache showpkg package` | `cmspkg -a arch showpkg package` Show a readable record for the package | `apt-cache show package` | `cmspkg -a arch show package` Shows listing of dependency of a package | `apt-cache depends package` | `cmspkg -a arch depends package`

 `cmspkg` internally sources the latest available `rpm` env, so no need to source `apt/rpm init.[sh|csh]` script before running `cmspkg` commands.